-The beauty of social media is that every brand starts in the same place.
+The beauty of social media and social entertainment is that every brand starts in the same place.
 No matter how big or small, it’s free to start a page and begin interacting with your community.
-In fact, the most successful brands on social media aren’t those who have unlimited spend; organic social thrives off of witty content, an authentic brand voice, and honest communication.
+In fact, the most successful brands on social aren’t those who have unlimited spend; organic social thrives off of witty content, an authentic brand voice, and honest communication.

 An Organic-First Approach

 While it might seem easier to put spending behind paid initiatives, organic social really is the heartbeat of your marketing strategy.
 Building brand authenticity and community is what will draw in those brand fans, create loyal customers, and develop a mutual understanding of each other which will inform your paid strategy.
 The only limit to your brand’s organic capabilities is the creativity of the marketers behind it.
 At the end of the day, fostering genuine relationships and developing a deep understanding of your audience will translate to success in the paid space over time.